TD Presto Function Reference

 interval_string must be a 'duration/offset' formatted string.
 The offset is optional and the UDF assumes offset is the current time (the job scheduled time actually) based on your browser timezone, if the offset is omitted.
 Also, support 'q' for quarters.

 time zone is used to interpret the timezone of interval_string.
 If interval_string specifies a timezone (e.g. '-1h/2017-01-23 01:00:00 +0700'), then time zone is ignored.
 If the time zone is not specified and interval_string does not have a timezone, then UDF uses 'UTC' as the timezone.
-A list of supported time zones can be found here.
+See TD Functions Support for Time Zones.

 TD_IP_TO_CITY_NAME